 Bond is stripped back and not the seasoned and sophisticated man we'd grown to know.
 No Moneypenny, no Q, and he doesn't give a damn if his Martini is shaken or stirred.
 The supporting cast is great, but I still have problems with David Arnold's music.
 Maybe I was so spoilt with John Barry.

 And at last, Bond is a brute who gets smashed up for the first time since we saw Timothy Dalton crawling from a tanker filled with cocaine dissolved in petrol.
 The Jason Bourne effect is felt heavily here.
-But that's OK; the Bond series has set many trends, it's acceptable if it occasionally latches on to some.
+But that's OK.
+The Bond series has set many trends, so it's acceptable if it occasionally latches on to some.